-The toy piano quickly became an instrument that saddled between many other instruments familiar to us — it looks like a miniature full-sized “string” piano, and has the range of many new electronic midi keyboards.
+The toy piano quickly became an instrument that saddled between many other instruments familiar to us — it looks like a miniature full-sized “string” piano, and has the range of many electronic midi keyboards.
 As an acoustic instrument, it is made of metal rods and reminds people of a glockenspiel, xylophone, gamelan, music box, a poor man’s celesta,harp, mbira, guitar, bells, and many others.
-Through time, the UnCaged Toy Piano hopes to develop idiomatic repertoire for the instrument so that it becomes its own artistic entity, giving attention to a relatively unknown instrument with a unique sound and voice.
+Through time, UnCaged Toy Piano hopes to develop idiomatic repertoire for the instrument so that it becomes its own artistic entity, giving attention to a relatively unknown instrument.

 UnCaged Toy Piano creates opportunities for musicians, artists and composers to discover and develop its inherent language while promoting it in performances, installations, workshops and educational programs.
 By holding a competition annually, the UnCaged Toy Piano encourages composers and artists of any age, gender, ethnicity, and background to create works for this instrument.

 The competition has received over 200 submissions from composers across the globe to date.
 The works that are not chosen to be part of the festival are sent to the Giesel King toy piano library collection at the University of California, San Diego.

 2007-2008: 1st UnCaged Toy Piano Competition (2007-8): Toy Piano and Electronics/Multimedia

 2010: 3rd UnCaged Competition: DUO Edition for toy piano and cello

 2011: 4th UnCaged Competition and Festival: Toy!
 Toy!
 Toy!